Naoell/wordpress-dev/readme.md

 ## Import MySQL dump
 1. Put the file under the mysql folder.
 2. Run containers
-3. Attach to containers `docker exec -it mysql_container bash`
+3. Attach to container `docker exec -it mysql_container bash`
 4. Run sql file on database `mysql -u username -p wordpress < /var/lib/mysql/<filename>`
     * You will be prompted for password: `4dhWlbHg0Jlp`